 2. Comparatively Smaller Community

-The Strapi community is growing steadily, though still, it may not be as extensive or active as other CMS communities.
+The Strapi community is growing steadily, though it may still not be as extensive or active as other CMS communities.
 However, this does not affect the overall efficacy of the platform and only impacts the availability of community-driven resources, plugins, and user-generated content.
 Still, looking at the constantly growing community, I am sure this is not a long-term downfall.

 3. Development Expertise